 Proposals may be best left to a surprise.
-But according to Sarah Glick, proposal planner with Brilliant Event Planning in New York City, "it's sometimes helpful to know what's ahead to that you have time to prepare."
+But according to Sarah Glick, proposal planner with Brilliant Event Planning in New York City, "It's sometimes helpful to know what's ahead so that you have time to prepare."
 For example, she says, you may want the perfect manicure to go with your new engagement ring.
 And if you can spot a proposal coming, you can book that appointment, stat.
-So if you're ready to sniff out your partner's plans, here are nine expert signs he or she is preparing to pop the question.
+So if you're ready to sniff out your partner's plans, here are eight expert signs he or she is preparing to pop the question.

-Says Michele Velazquez, owner of proposal planning service The Heart Bandits, "if your guy starts referring to the way distant future a lot, he may secretly be looking for affirmation that you see a way distant future with him."
-After all, no guy or gal wants your answer to be a resounding no. So, says Velazquez, "if you want him [or her] to propose, reinforce you feel the same way."
+"If your [significant other] starts referring to the way distant future a lot, they may secretly be looking for affirmation that you see a way distant future with them," says Michele Velazquez, owner of proposal planning service The Heart Bandits.
+After all, no guy or gal wants your answer to be a resounding "no." "If you want him [or her] to propose, reinforce you feel the same way," Velazquez says.

 The jewelry store isn't your typical date night.
-But "if your significant other is happy to go into a jewelry shop with you or if you notice one of your rings go missing, he or she might be trying to figure out the measurements for your ring finger," Glick says.
+But "if your significant other is happy to go into a jewelry shop with you, or if you notice one of your rings is missing, he or she might be trying to figure out the measurements of your ring finger," Glick says.
 "Couples today often pick out the ring together, so if you do decide to look at rings together, that is an obvious giveaway."

 Your partner was always happy to spend a night out on the town.
 But now, he or she is all-too-excited to stay in for a free movie marathon.
-"If your usual care-free spending guy starts penny pinching, he may be saving up for your engagement ring," points out Velazquez.
+"If your usual care-free spending guy or girl starts penny-pinching, he or she may be saving up for your engagement ring," Velazquez points out.
 "Pretend to not notice or encourage this behavior, and it will benefit you if you want a proposal."

-Girls night out?
+Girls' night out?
 This Friday, your friends want to make it at the nail salon.
-"I've had a couple of clients recently use their significant other's girlfriends to their advantage to make sure that her nails are done for post-proposal," says Glick.
+"I've had a couple of clients recently use their significant other's girlfriends to their advantage to make sure that her nails are done for the proposal," Glick says.
 So if your gal pals ask you to get your nails done, "that could definitely be a sign your partner is about to propose," Glick says.

 You've never caught your guy or gal in your jewelry box before.
 But today, you saw them snooping through your baubles as if they were planning to wear one themselves.
-"If your partner starts snooping through your Pinterest or jewelry box, he may be looking for engagement ring inspiration or proposal ideas," says Velazquez.
+"If your partner starts snooping through your Pinterest or jewelry box, they may be looking for engagement ring inspiration or proposal ideas," Velazquez says.
 "If you want your dream ring or proposal, you should plant hints here."

 You tell one another everything.
 But now, when you ask where they were, the answer is vague.
 No, they're not cheating.
-"This could be a sign he is in the process of purchasing the ring or planning the actual proposal," says Velazquez.
+"This could be a sign he or she is in the process of purchasing the ring or planning the actual proposal," Velazquez says.
 "Don't be overly nosey or snoopy or you could ruin your own surprise."